pbeshai/d3-scale-interactive/README.md

 ## Installing

-*Not yet on NPM!
-Some day this will be true...*

 If you use NPM, `npm install d3-scale-interactive`.
 Otherwise, download the [latest release](https://github.com/pbeshai/d3-scale-interactive/releases/latest).

 ## API Reference

-*Not complete yet!*
+*Not complete yet.
+See the example or the source code.*

 <a href="#scale-interactive" name="scale-interactive">#</a> <b>scaleInteractive</b>(name, updateFunction)